jcjakec/soulsync/README.md

 #### Compatibility & Genre
 This tool was initially made with the naming patterns of **electronic music and mixes** in mind.<br>
 It may **not be accurate with other genres**.<br>
-It is also English and may **incorrectly filter international music** and characters.
+It is may also **incorrectly filter international music** and characters.

 ### Installation